mcb1510/HelloWorld/README.md

 This is a basic Hello World program.
 I created this to demonstrate the use of VIsual Studio Code, GitHub, and Python integrated together.

-Here is a link of me explaining how the Hello World program works.
+Here is a video link of me explaining how the Hello World program works.

 [Hello World video](http://youtube.link.goes.here)